 We were required to have effective the registration statement of which this prospectus forms a part by April 21, 2005.
-Since this registration statement was not effective by that date, we incurred liquidated damages since that date until the effective date of the registration statement containing this prospectus, at a rate of 0.25% per annum of the accreted principal amount of the notes.
-The liquidated damages will be payable by Charter in cash so long as the convertible notes remained unregistered, but not to exceed a maximum period of two years from the original issuance date.
+Since this registration statement was not effective by that date, we incurred liquidated damages, at a rate of 0.25% per annum of the accreted principal amount of the notes.
+The liquidated damages were payable by Charter in cash so long as the convertible notes remained unregistered, but not to exceed a maximum period of two years from the original issuance date.

 In addition, we were required to register by April 1, 2005 150 million shares of our Class A common stock that we expect to lend to Citigroup Global Markets Limited pursuant to a share lending agreement.
 Such registration statement was not declared effective by that date, and we incurred liquidated damages from April 2, 2005.
 These liquidated damages were payable in cash or additional principal on a monthly basis.
-These liquidated damages accrued at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days after April 1, 2005 and 0.50% per month of the accreted principal amount of the convertible notes thereafter (or 0.375% and 0.75% per month, respectively, if, in lieu of paying such liquidated damages in cash, we elect to pay such damages by adding to the outstanding principal amount of the notes).
+These liquidated damages accrued at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days of the default and 0.50% per month of the accreted principal amount of the convertible notes for the first 60 days of the default and 0.50% per month of the accreted principal amount of the notes).
+Such amounts will accrue so long as the shares remain unregistered, but not to exceed a maximum period of two years from the original issuance date of the notes.
 In April, May and June 2005, the liquidated damage payments were made in cash.